luapower/website/www/md/get-involved.md

 	!/foo/               ; include the directory in root named `foo` !/foo/**             ; include the contents of the directory named `foo`, recursively

+This file is entirely optional and rarely used.

 ### The code

   * add at least a small comment on the first line of every Lua file with